JakeYunwooKim/medmnist/README.md

-This page contains the personal project aobut the personal practice of developing CNN models for 3D medical images given by MedMNIST3D datasets. <br />
+This page contains the personal project about the personal practice of developing CNN models for 3D medical images given by MedMNIST3D datasets. <br />
 Original datasets are given by MedMNIST v2.
 Visit the site https://medmnist.com/ for more details.

 summary_of_results(korean).pdf : <br />